jerabaul29/OpenMetBuoy-v2021a/end_user_manual/LabMaker_OMB_instructions.md

 ![wavebug](https://github.com/jerabaul29/OpenMetBuoy-v2021a/assets/8382834/66307be8-3b1d-4aaf-aad9-a64111b2a3b6)

 Take contact at jean.rblt@gmail.com for more information and to have your buoys registered in our system.

+## Commonly encountered issues

+- on  Linux, you may need to be in the dialout group to access usb port; for more information, see: https://support.arduino.cc/hc/en-us/articles/360016495679-Fix-port-access-on-Linux

 ## Taking contact